whisher/express-prisma-starter/README.md

 ## Goals

-The main goal of this repository is to provide a easy full configurable backend for front end developers.
+The main goal of this repository is to provide an easy full configurable backend for front end developers.
 Take a look at [angular-ngrx-material-starter](https://github.com/whisher/angular-ngrx-material-starter)